 Tragedy sometimes brings out the best in people.
-This is often especially true in thee case of our political leaders.
-Ronald Reagan, for example, was rarely more eloquent than in the aftermath of the 1986 Challenger Shuttle disaster.
-John Major rarely had a finer moment as PM than in paying tribute to his opponent John Smith on his death in May 1994.
+This is often especially true in the case of our political leaders.
+Ronald Reagan, for example, demonstrated genuine eloquence in the aftermath of the 1986 Challenger Shuttle disaster.
+John Major had a rare fine moment as PM when he payed tribute to his Labour opponent John Smith following his sudden death in May 1994.

 Brown was not a full blown leader: he had been beaten by Harold Wilson for the party leadership the previous February following the death of Hugh Gaitskell.
 But he was very senior party figure destined to be Foreign Secretary in the forthcoming Labour Government.
 He had also been closer to Kennedy than almost any other British Labour politician of the time.
 But his performance was to be hugely embarrassing “a compound of maudlin sentimentality, name dropping and aggression” according to author Peter Paterson.

 Agreeing to be interviewed soon after attending a drinks reception, Brown (who had had a dispute with presenter Kenneth Harris in the past), took immediate offence at the perfectly reasonable opening question, “Now, you’re talking about a man who was a very great friend of mine…” he began and immediately began peppering his answers with over-familiar references to “Jack” and “Jackie” Kennedy.
 At one point tears welled up in his eyes: “Jack Kennedy, who I liked, who I was very near to…I remember it’s not many weeks ago I was over there with my daughter who lives in New York…and she was talking to Jackie across the garden.
 One is terribly hurt by this loss.”